jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/_configure.md

   * `_projectId` is the ID of the project whose funding cycles are being reconfigured.
   * `_data` is a [`JBFundingCycleData`](../../../../data-structures/jbfundingcycledata.md) data structure that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
   * `_metadata` is a [`JBFundingCycleMetadata`](../../../../data-structures/jbfundingcyclemetadata.md) data structure specifying the controller specific params that a funding cycle can have.
+  * `_mustStartAtOrAfter` is the time before which the configured funding cycle can't start.
+  * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
   * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can distribute during each funding cycle and amounts that can be used from its own overflow on-demand for each payment terminal.
-  * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
 * The function is private to this contract.
 * The function returns the funding cycle configuration that was successfully updated.